sonukg/sonukg/README.md

 ## Hey 👋, This is Sonu Kumar

+🌱 Passionate Senior Android Developer <br>
+📍 Based in Pune | 🌍 Open to remote and WFO roles  <br>
+🛠️ Specializing in Jetpack Compose, Kotlin, and building performant, scalable mobile apps

 ## You can view my resume

 <a href='https://drive.google.com/file/d/19aszWJLVNo6bWsHX8ulEdmsZYpjMn_zt/view?usp=sharing' target=_blank><u>here</u>.</a></p>

 # 💫 About Me:

+🏆 Results-driven Android Developer with over 6 years of experience in designing and implementing innovative mobile applications. <br>
+🔭 Adept at collaborating with cross-functional teams to deliver user-centric solutions. <br>
+🎓 Passionate about leveraging cutting-edge technologies to enhance user engagement and satisfaction. <br>
-🔭 I’m currently working on Android Projects<br>👯 I’m looking to collaborate on Android and Flutter Projects<br>🌱 I’m currently learning KMP, Compose Multiplateform, IOS Development (Swift | SwiftUI)<br>💬 Ask me about Technology and Mobile Development<br><br>
+🚀 I’m currently working on Android Projects.<br>
+👯 I’m looking to collaborate on Android and Flutter Projects<br>
+🌱 I’m currently learning KMP, Compose Multiplateform, IOS Development (Swift | SwiftUI)<br>
+💬 Ask me about Technology and Mobile Development<br><br>

 ## 🌐 Socials: